linwumeng/linwumeng.github.io/_posts/2019-01-02-how-to-build-a-neural-network-for-mnist-using-tensorflow.md

 So, what are they?

 # Regression and Classification
-Before you can apply any machine learning algorithmn, it's critical to tell what kind of task you are going to do first, regression or classification.
+Before we can apply any machine learning algorithmn, it's critical to tell what kind of task we are going to do first, regression or classification.
 Both regression and classification tasks are predictive modeling problem.
-A predictive modeling is a problem of approximating a mapping function from input to output using historical data to predicate upon new data where you don't have answer.
+A predictive modeling is a problem of approximating a mapping function from input to output using historical data to predicate upon new data where we don't have answer.
 > Classification predictive modeling is the task of approximating a mapping function (f) from input variables (X) to discrete output variables (y).

 > Regression predictive modeling is the task of approximating a mapping function (f) from input variables (X) to a continuous output variable (y).

-More details you can go to read [Classification vs. Regression in machine learning](https://machinelearningmastery.com/classification-versus-regression-in-machine-learning/).
+More details can be found at [Classification vs. Regression in machine learning](https://machinelearningmastery.com/classification-versus-regression-in-machine-learning/).

-Digit recognition is a classification problem that you'd want to give a label to a given image of a digit.
+Digit recognition is a classification problem that we'd want to give a label to a given image of a digit.
 In digit recognition case, image each label is a point in a 10-dimension space, and the whole space is separated by 10 lines.
 So the problem is modeled as the given image is transformed to a point in the space and the nearest line representing the label that the image should has.
 Then the problem becomes,
 1. how to map the image to the point?
 2. What is the line?
 3. how to measure the distance?